intellitrend/zabbix-csv-host-import-module/README.md

 * The columns must be in the first line of the CSV file.
 * The separator character must be ";".

-The CSV file can then imported in the same menu entry.
+The CSV file can then be imported in the same menu entry.
 You get a chance to preview the host list before the actual import.